Last Updated on 26 September, 2025

 For veterans, additional risks stem from the physical and psychological stresses of military service, exposure to environmental hazards, irregular sleep patterns during deployment, and conditions like PTSD.

-According to the VA 2022 Annual Benefits Report, over 508,430 veterans and more than 282,351 non-deployed GWOT personnel were granted VA disability benefits for sleep apnea, making it one of the most frequently claimed conditions.
+According to the VA 2024 Annual Benefits Report, over 659,335 veterans were granted VA disability benefits for sleep apnea.
+Despite it being one of the most frequently claimed conditions, the VA still denies many sleep apnea claims.
+Common reasons include:

 Proving Sleep Apnea Service Connection